browser-network/network/README.md

 who's already in the network.
 Then immediately you'll start receiving connection information from other nodes in the network and you'll rapidly bolster your connectivity.

+Once a node is connected to the network, it slows way down on its checking in with the switchboard.
+This helps regulate traffic to the switchboard while ensuring a speedy initial connection with the network.
+Once that initial connection is made, the node doesn't need to communicate with the switchboard at all, except to help future nodes discover the network.

 The switching service has negligable processing and memory footprints.
 It operates only in memory, it doesn't need a database or write to disk in any